 About The Course

-This “hands-on” workshop, now in its eighth successful year, will interest counsellors, psychotherapists, psychologists, play therapists and other professionals working therapeutically with young people in education/ health/social work/ pastoral services.
+This “hands-on” workshop, now in its tenth successful year, will interest counsellors, psychotherapists, psychologists, play therapists and other professionals working therapeutically with young people in education/ health/social work/ pastoral services.
 It may also interest those seeking to explore their personal relationship with creativity and play.
 The workshop is underpinned by gestalt principles and practice.
-Applicants unfamiliar with gestalt therapy are encouraged to enroll on an introductory short course to experience this unique approach.
+Applicants unfamiliar with gestalt therapy are encouraged to enrol on an introductory short course to experience this unique approach.

 This course draws inspiration from the pioneering work of gestalt therapist, Dr Violet Oaklander (www.vsof.org) whose approach puts the relationship between therapist and child at the heart of the therapeutic process.
 Children tend to express feelings through image and metaphor: when therapists are able to engage young people in a dialogue using expressive arts methods this can be invaluable.
 Children naturally use their ‘contact’ skills (senses, body, emotions and intellect) as relational tools.
 Troubled children may struggle to make good contact with teachers, parents, peers or indeed themselves, tending instead to restrict healthy expression of their emotions.
 Many also possess a poor sense of self.
 The therapist’s job is to facilitate exploration of these emotional blockages, to help young people regain contact with their emotions, body and their natural ability to cope with life.